 What protections do independent artists have against AI voice cloning?

-Very limited protections.
+Very limited.
 Major label artists signed to Warner get legal teams to enforce rights if their voice is misused.
 Independent artists negotiate alone and must hire their own solicitors if Suno’s AI mimics their vocal style without permission.
 There’s currently no clear enforcement mechanism to prevent unauthorised voice replication.
-Your realistic options: add audio watermarking to releases (tools like Audible Magic or AudioLock), document your release dates and unique stylistic elements, and position yourself explicitly as “human-created music” for marketing and potential legal differentiation.
+Add audio watermarking to releases (tools like Audible Magic or AudioLock), document your release dates and unique stylistic elements, and position yourself explicitly as “human-created music” for marketing and potential legal differentiation.

-When will UK AI copyright legislation actually affect these deals?
+When will UK AI copyright legislation affect these deals?

 Similar Posts